Contact instantons, anti-contact involution and proof of Shelukhin's conjecture: Introduction

-for a canonical lifting $\H'$ in \eqref{eq:HH'} of $H$ for any Hamiltonian.
-By the isomorphism property thereof with the classical cohomology established \cite[Section 10]{oh:entanglement1}, there is a natural spectral sequence converging to

-whose $E_2$-page is $H^*(M,\Z_2)$.
-Once the orientation study of contact instantons is completed, we have no doubt that this spectral sequence can be constructed in the $\Z$ coefficient.
-(See \cite{oh:Z2-equivariant-theory}, \cite{oh-yso:spectral} for the details.)
-Theorem \ref{thm:dual-pair} also holds for any dual pair $(\iota(R),R)$ associated to any anti-contact involution $\iota$ on $(M,\xi)$ that admits similar symmetry property as $(M_Q,\Xi)$.
-One interesting general case will be the study of \emph{non-coorientable} contact manifold.
-We will study this case, in particular a construction of Legendrian CI cohomology on non-coorientable contact manifolds, elsewhere.
+As far as the present author sees, this is a nontrivial huddle to overcome if one tries to employ the existing approaches of pseudoholomorphic curves, and there seems no obvious way of translating the practices done via the contact instantons in the present paper into those via the pseudoholomorphic curve approach.

 {\bf Acknowledgement:} We would like to thank Dylan Cant for pointing out the presence of the example \cite[Example 1.4]{rizell-sullivan:algebra} which shows the optimality of Theorem \ref{thm:shelukhin-intro} for general compact Legendrian submanifold $R$.
-He also pointed out that the contact product $Q \times Q \times \R$ is not tame everywhere.
 We thank him also for attracting our attention to the recent arXiv posting \cite{cant-hedicke} which clarifies the statement of Shelukhin's conjecture.
 We thank the unknown referees for their hard work of going through the details of the paper and pointing out errors related to the definition of tameness of contact manifold and to the choice of 2-parameter family of Hamiltonian $\H$ and other numerous small errors in the exposition.
 We also thank them for many kind and helpful suggestions to improve the exposition of the paper.

 {\bf Convention and Notations:}